Manager, Advocacy (CA #1718-145)

 - Provide leadership for the cultivation of productive relationships with the media in the market.

-- Monitor local public policy efforts throughout the region and provide technical assistance and advocacy engagement to coalition members and community partner groups
+- Monitor local public policy efforts, particularly tobacco-related policies, throughout the region and provide technical assistance and advocacy engagement to coalition members and community partner groups

-- Represent Lung Association on relevant local and regional coalitions (tobacco control, asthma and air quality.)
+- Represent Lung Association on relevant local and regional tobacco control coalitions (

-- Lead local research and outreach for the annual State of Tobacco Control and State of the Air signature reports and maximize media coverage through strategic media outreach
+- Lead local research and outreach for the annual State of Tobacco Control signature report and maximize media coverage through strategic media outreach

 Administrative and Infrastructure Building